jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2023/NCCGroup-Threat-Monitor-Report-2023.md

 devices, as well as ensuring appropriate phishing training and awareness can support organisations to prevent or minimise potential attacks.

-*Figure 2: CIRT Cases by Attack Type 2023*
+![CIRT Cases by Attack Type 2023 Image]

-*Image Description: A pie chart showing the percentage of CIRT cases by attack type.
-The attack types are: Unauthorised Access (36%), Phishing (16%), Malicious Code (15%), Data Exfiltration (10%), Denial of Service (6%), Other (17%).*
+# SECTION 5 - SOC Findings.

-# SECTION 5 - SOC Findings
+Data collated from our Global Security Operations Centre (SOC) reported 3493 true positive incidents across the European and APAC SOCs.
+2023 saw a 36% increase from the 2559 true positive cases observed in 2022, reflecting a growth in the number of tickets raised across NCC Group’s client base.

-Data collated from our Global Security Operations Centre (SOC) reported 3493 true positive incidents across the European and APAC SOC
+This may also be in line with a growth in NCCs clientele, amounting to a greater number of incidents overall and not necessarily a growth in global security incidents.
+Regardless, in this section we will dive into the